dorkamotorka/ComputerScience/Networking/vpn.md

 ## AH vs ESP (Which one to use in (IKE) Phase 2?)

 - AH(in both modes) is not suitable when you have a NAT/PAT between clients, because IP ports and addresses are included when calculating the hash of a packet (therefore integrity check would fail)
-- ESP+AH could therefore never successfully traverse a NAT/PAT
+- ESP+AH could therefore also never successfully traverse a NAT/PAT

-Your best bet is to use **ESP+Integrity in Tunnel mode**.
-(Integrity is optionally included in ESP)
+Your best bet is to use **ESP+Authentication(MAC with shared key) in Tunnel mode**.
+(Authentication is optionally included in ESP)

 Extremelly good article I recommend reading: http://www.unixwiz.net/techtips/iguide-ipsec.html